Product image 1, can be opened in a modal.

 Weight: 412 g

-How does the Belgian broccoli work?
+How does the Belgian whetstone work?

 Technical Data & Materials